Clam cake

 Clam cakes (also known as clam fritters) are a part of New England cuisine, most commonly found in Rhode Island although they can also be found in Connecticut, Maine, and Massachusetts.
 They are balls of battered clams which have been deep-fried.
-On the Maine Coast, clam cakes are formed into large, flat patties and fried.
+On the Maine coast, clam cakes are formed into large, flat patties and fried.

 Clam cakes are often served at take-out food outlets or other informal settings as finger food, as part of a meal consisting of several clam cakes, french fries, and cole slaw.
 This is often served alongside clam chowder.
-The cakes tend to be eaten dry, dipped in clam chowder, tartar sauce or ketchup.
+The cakes tend to be eaten dry, dipped in clam chowder or tartar sauce.

 Clam fritters are particularly popular during clamming season when clams are in abundance and it is legal during limited, specified periods for private citizens to dig their own.
 The surplus of clams must be used up quickly so they do not spoil.

-Hank Shaw described them as, "think clam beignet, or donut hole.
-Only savory.
-Crispy, golden brown on the outside, pillowy and light on the inside.
-Steam rises from the first bite.
-The slightest aroma of brine surrounds you.
-Tiny chunks of clam nestle themselves in the folds of the pillow, offering surprising bites of chewy meatiness as you down one of these little glories after another."